SuperZombi/Discord-Presence/README.md

 ### Customize your Discord Activity as you wish

 A cross-platform web application that lets you to customize your Discord Rich Presence.<br>
-It includes a real-time preview so you can instantly see how your status will appear.
+Supports a real-time preview so you can instantly see how your status will appear.

 Perfect for developers, gamers, and creators who want to personalize their Discord activity.